OncologyColorectal cancer laboratory

 El Consell Europeu de Recerca (ERC en les seves sigles en anglès) ha fet públiques avui les ajudes “Proof of Concept” (Prova de Concepte

-Structural Characterization of macromolecular assemblies, IRB Barcelona, Spain
+Structural Bioinformatics and Network Biology, IRB Barcelona, Spain

 This group receives financial support from the following sources: